-The University is home to a broad diversity of programs, each of which originated in different times and contexts.
-The School of Nursing had its roots in 1944, when, as part of the war effort, Eleanor Roosevelt inaugurated the first Cadet Nurse Corps School at Adelphi.
-After the war, the needs of returning servicemen and a rapidly expanding economy led to the establishment of other academic paths.
-The School of Social Work was founded in 1949; doctoral education began in 1950.
-The program in clinical psychology was formally organized in 1951.
-Known today as the Gordon F. Derner Institute of Advanced Psychological Studies, it has the distinction of being the first university-based graduate school in psychotherapy.
+After the war, Adelphi reverted to its original coeducational model to accommodate returning World War II servicemen.
+The School of Social Work was founded in 1949; doctoral education followed in 1950.
+Adelphi's program in clinical psychology was formally organized in 1952 and evolved into the Gordon F. Derner Institute of Advanced Psychological Studies, which has the distinction of being the first university-based graduate school in psychotherapy.

 In 1963, after another decade of expansion, Adelphi was granted university status by the Board of Regents.
-By the 1970s, the original Garden City campus of three buildings had been extended to 21 buildings on 75 acres, including the Leon A. Swirbul Library, now a fully computerized collection of over 1.7 million volumes and microformat and audiovisual items.
-At the present time, the colleges and schools of the University include the College of Arts and Sciences, which also houses University College's ABLE program, Adelphi's undergraduate degree program for adults and the General Studies program, the School of Education, the School of Management and Business, the School of Nursing, the Derner Institute, and the School of Social Work.
-The Honors College is a bold experiment in preparation for highly talented and motivated students.
-The Center for Health and Human Services, the newest at the University, was created to coordinate and encourage the development of interdisciplinary professional studies, supplementing offerings at the graduate level in all other academic schools and colleges.
-Uniting this panoply of liberal arts and professional programs is their shared tradition of academic innovation and rigor and their common philosophy of commitment to intellect.
+By the 1970s, the Garden City campus, established in 1929, had expanded from its original three buildings - Blodgett, Levermore, and Woodruff Halls - to 21 buildings on 75 acres, including the Leon A. Swirbul Library, now a fully computerized collection of more than 1.7 million volumes and microformat and audiovisual items.

+Today, Adelphi University's colleges and schools include the College of Arts and Sciences, the Gordon F. Derner Institute of Advanced Psychological Studies, the Honors College, the School of Business, the School of Education, the School of Nursing, the School of Social Work, and University College.
+Uniting these diverse liberal arts and professional programs is their shared tradition of academic innovation and rigor and their common philosophy of education and lifetime learning.
+Their more than 500 full- and part-time faculty serve over 6,400 undergraduate and graduate degree candidates.

-While focusing its rich resources on the needs of students, Adelphi seeks to serve its locality, state, and nation.
-The University does so through the research and practice of its renowned faculty; the strengthening of ties between the professional schools and the community; the staging of distinguished cultural events in the University Center and the Olmsted Theatre; and, most essentially, the education of a new generation of future leaders and informed citizens, professionals, and community members.
+While focusing its rich resources on the needs of its students, Adelphi also seeks to serve its locality, state, and nation through the research and practice of its faculty; the strengthening of ties between the professional schools and community; the staging of distinguished cultural events at its campuses; and most essentially, the education of a generation of future leaders and informed citizens, professionals, and community members.